IgnazioSotgiu/trivia-quiz/README.md

 1. Give Short bug description.
 1. Steps to trigger the bug:
     1. Click the element
-    1. What expect to happend
+    1. What expect to happened
-    1. What happend instead
+    1. What happened instead?
-1. Description of the unwanted behevior.
+1. Description of the unwanted behaviour.
-1. Solution Description if the problem was solved
+1. Solution found if the problem was solved

 ### Bug #1